Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Numerical Examples

-The final example used to demonstrate our PDDP approach involves a trajectory from the 9:2 Near-Rectilinear Halo Orbit (NRHO) for the Lunar Gateway space station to a 2:1 retrograde resonant orbit.
-Specifically, as discussed in Ref.~\citenum{GuptaPhDThesis}, a 2:1 retrograde resonant orbit with a perigee radius equal to that of the geosynchronous orbit (GEO) is identified as a suitable baseline for cislunar observation.
+The final example used to demonstrate our PDDP approach involves a trajectory from the 9:2 Near-Rectilinear Halo Orbit (NRHO) for the Lunar Gateway space station to a 2:1 retrograde resonant orbit, subject to an eclipse-avoidance constraint.
+Specifically, as discussed in Ref.~\citenum{Gupta2025}, a 2:1 retrograde resonant orbit with a perigee radius equal to that of the geosynchronous orbit (GEO) is identified as a suitable baseline for cislunar observation.
 A spacecraft in this orbit can repeatedly access the GEO belts while covering the entire cislunar region.
 This scenario is particularly relevant to NASA’s Artemis program, where a spacecraft could be deployed from the Gateway and travel to this resonant orbit, providing access to the full cislunar domain.
-The 9:2 NRHO is characterized by a Jacobi constant of $C = 3.049794159409831$ and a period of $T=6.39$ days, while the 2:1 resonant orbit has a Jacobi constant $C =0.897030098321658 $ with a period $T=25.96$ days.
+The 9:2 NRHO is characterized by a Jacobi constant of $C = 3.0497942$ and a period of $T=6.39$ days, while the 2:1 resonant orbit has a Jacobi constant $C =0.89703010 $ with a period $T=25.96$ days.
 The significant difference between the Jacobi constants of these two orbits highlights the necessity of low-thrust propulsion to achieve this transfer.
-The departure is from the apolune of the NRHO, where $\bm{x}_{\mathcal{O},0} = [1.018826173554960,0,-0.179798255733684,0,-0.096189359252899,0]^\top$ [nondim], and ends on the far-side of the Earth at $y=0$, where $\bm{x}_{\mathcal{O},\mathrm{f}} = [-1.028090187860835,0,0,0,1.454886591762114,0]^\top$.
-The transfer time is fixed and set to $50.85$ days, while the spacecraft maximum thrust is assumed to be $T_{\mathrm{max}} = 3$ [N].
-The time of flight was found by leveraging insights from multi-body dynamics.
+The departure is from the apolune of the NRHO, where $\bm{x}_{\mathcal{O},0} = [1.0188262, 0, -0.17979826, 0, -0.09618936, 0]^\top$, and ends on the far-side of the Earth at $y=0$, where $\bm{x}_{\mathcal{O},\mathrm{f}} = [-1.0280902,0, 0,0,1.4548866,0]$.
+Note that these initial and final conditions must be adjusted via a differential correction process to obtain truly periodic orbits.
+The transfer time is fixed and set to $50.85$ days, while the spacecraft maximum thrust is assumed to be $T_{\mathrm{max}} = 3$ N. The time of flight was found by leveraging insights from multi-body dynamics.
 We propagated the stable manifolds of the 2:1 resonance and the unstable manifold of the NRHO until they intersected the Poincar\'e section at $x=0.5$.
 The closest crossing points were selected, and the corresponding time of flight was used for the transfer.
-Finally, for this transfer we assume that there is no path constraint (i.e., $\beta=0$).
+For this transfer, we consider an eclipse-avoidance constraint.
+We acknowledge that eclipse-aware trajectories can also be optimized by enforcing coasting arcs during eclipse periods (e.g., by multiplying the throttle by an activation function, such as a hyperbolic tangent, where the switching function corresponds to the eclipse constraint).
+However, strict eclipse-avoidance constraints, as enforced here, remain worthwhile to ensure continuous power availability, which is critical for missions with limited battery capacity or sensitive payloads.